taytayfujif/i-need-pizza/README.md

 ### Requirements

-I. Below are the orders that need to be fixed.
+Below are the orders that need to be fixed.
 Declare a variable for each order that corresponds with its order number so we don't get them confused.
 All information about the pizza should be grouped together within the object. **Hint**: Look at the structure of the code blocks below.

 #### order11821
 ```